letsdrink/ouzo/docs/utils/strings.rst

 equal
 ~~~~~
-Method checks if string representations of two objects are equal.
+Checks if string representations of two objects are equal.

 **Parameters:** ``$object1``, ``$object2``